 2017 - Billie Brown, Joelle Kaminsky, Erin Peck Pistner, Andrew Smith, Ethan Stern, Devin Welsh, Hannah Young

 Scholarship Fund Established

 The Russell C. McLucas, MD, Scholarship Fund was established by his wife after the beloved doctor's death in 1998.
 It annually awards a post-graduate stipend to a student pursuing a direct delivery patient care career.
-It has awarded $11,150 to eight area students -- four of which have been repeat recipients.
+It has awarded $11,150 to eight area students -- four of which have

 "It was a privilege to serve on the McLucas Scholarship Committee with the McLucas family," said Johnston.
 "It was a wise decision to put this into the hands of the (FCMC) Foundation's Scholarship Program.
 Today, it takes a lot of money to go to medical school -- the average is about $60,000 a year.
 If we want to attract someone to come back here to set up a practice, we have to provide them with the education."

 In April, the McLucas Scholarship Committee gave the McLucas Scholarship Fund's rights to the Fulton County Medical Center Foundation to continue in perpetuity the awarding of post-graduate stipends.

 The FCMC Foundation has its own scholarship program that awards stipends to graduating high school seniors and current college students who are pursuing

 "The McLucas Committee looked at the medical center's scholarship program and was impressed with how it was run and its application process," said Crouse.
 "We felt we accomplished our purpose of getting it up and running, and maybe it was time for us to put it into another set of good hands.
 The scholarship idea was my mom's idea and the instead of flowers, she asked that memorial contributions be made to the McLucas Medical Scholarship Fund.
 The community responded back in 1998 and 1999 by contributing over $30,000."